household-four/money-transfer/README.md

 ## Custom Aspects (step 9)
 - StealFromRecipientAspect reverses the transaction after it goes through.
 - DrainAccountAspect takes everything from the recipient, leaving them with $1.
-- PerformanceStatsAspect tracks and prints statistics for each transfer
+- PerformanceStatsAspect tracks and prints statistics for each transfer by using inter-type fields.

 # Credits
 Credit to Tingshuo Miao for helping me fix my Maven profiles build issues.